Efficient population coding of sensory stimuli: Density of the mutual information for a single neuron is constant when optimized

-We assume that the neuron has a continuous and smooth (analytic) tuning curve, with the lowest rate (i.e., the spontaneous firing rate) $\nu_0$ and the maximal firing rate $\nu_{max}$.
+We assume that the neuron has a continuous and smooth (analytic) activation function, with the lowest rate (i.e., the spontaneous firing rate) $\nu_0$ and the maximal firing rate $\nu_{max}$.
 Then, the mutual information can be written as:

 Define $\widetilde I = I+\lambda \left(\int_{\nu_0}^{\nu_{max}} p(\nu)\text d\nu - 1 \right)$, then

 When optimized,

 Because